eoinlarkin/python-keras-lego/README.md

 # python_keras_lego

-##Overview
+## Overview

 This code implements an image classification model to identify LEGO pieces utilising the Keras deep-learning framework.
-This project has been inspired by an article on the IEE Spectrum website which detailed a LEGO sorting machine that used a machine learning model to classify individual LEGO pieces.
+This project has been inspired by an article on the IEE Spectrum website [(link)](https://spectrum.ieee.org/geek-life/hands-on/how-i-built-an-ai-to-sort-2-tons-of-lego-pieces) which detailed a LEGO sorting machine that used a machine learning model to classify individual LEGO pieces.

-##Dataset
+## Dataset
 For the purposes of the initial version of the model, images of Lego bricks have been sourced from a public dataset available from the statistical learning website Kaggle.com [(link)](https://www.kaggle.com/joosthazelzet/lego-brick-images).
 The dataset contains 400 images for different types of LEGO pieces.
 The Lego bricks have been created using the Blender 3D Modelling application.
 Each individual image displays the bricks from a different angle.